honorinekay/Module11-challenge/README.md

     - Store all the dictionaries in a Python list.
     - Print the list in your notebook.

 4. Optionally, store the scraped data in a file (to ease sharing the data with others).
 To do so, export the scraped data to a JSON file.
-(Note: there will be no extra points for completing this.)

 ## Part 2: Scrape and Analyze Mars Weather Data